-Tracks Safaris met Loyce, a local Malawian lady, when we visited Lake Malawi in November 2016 whilst visiting some local initiatives recommended by the lodge.
-Loyce is employed as a waitress at Pumulani Lodge and apart from working at the lodge, she has a orphanage with 26 children, a kindergarden for 60 children, a five hectare farm to supplement her income and provide the children with food and an arts and crafts centre.
+Tracks Safaris met Loyce - a local Malawian lady - when we visited Lake Malawi.
+Loyce is employed as a waitress at a local lodge AND runs an orphanage with 26 children, a kindergarden for 60 children, a five hectare farm to supplement her income and provide the children with food and an arts and crafts centre.

 We noticed that the orphanage, which is based in Loyces own home, did not have mosquito nets and mattresses for all the children in her care and Tracks Safaris have purchaed these necessities for her.

-We asked Loyce how she is achieving her goals and what are the difficulties: 'Lots of hard work, but the children keep her motivated.
-She relies on the generosity of guests, and supplements this with curio sales and selling goods from her farm.
+We asked Loyce how she is achieving her goals and what are the difficulties: 'Lots of hard work, but the children keep her motivated'.
+She supplements her income at the lodge with curio sales and selling goods from her farm.
 The challenges she faces are the drought occurring in Malawi and getting water to her crops, consistently having enough income to provide food for the children, the high cost of secondary school and providing stationary for all the children.
 With the ever expanding school and orphanage her home is very cramped.
-Her aims are to ensure that the children in her care can become independent and enjoy a better future
+Her aims are to ensure that the children in her care can become independent and enjoy a better future through education.

 TRACKS SAFARIS SUPPORTS A LOCAL KENYAN GIRL THROUGH HIGHSCHOOL

 Khristine lives in a rural communtiy which is based by the gates of a private concession in the Laikipia region of Kenya and Tracks Safaris is sponsoring Kristine through secondary school education.
 Kristine would like to become a newsreader or TV presenter.